Unity-Technologies/Indoor-Pet-Detection/docs/training-and-evaluation.md

 ### Training & Evaluation

 Detectron2 is used as the framework for training & evaluation and the Faster RCNN network.
-We will be using yaml configs for these operations.
+We will be using YAML configs for these operations.
 There are a few samples in the `config/` folder.

+We will be using detectron2 YAML configs for training our model.
+We will be using 2 methodologies -

+* Initializing from Imagenet-R-50.pkl checkpoint.
+* Not starting from a checkpoint.

 #### Training steps

 ##### Step 0: Initialization

-Please follow the [environment setup](setup-training-environment.md#directory-structure) and make sure the datasets are in the expected folders.
+Please follow the [**Prerequisites**](prerequisites.md#setup-training-environment) to set up the Python environment and datasets for the model training.
+Make sure the datasets are in the expected folders.

+##### Step 1: Pre-training with synthetic data:

 When using synthetic data we use transfer learning and initialize the network with [Imagenet-R-50.pkl](https://dl.fbaipublicfiles.com/detectron/ImageNetPretrained/MSRA/R-50.pkl) weights.
 We also try without using transfer learning for this step, by turning `config.train.transfer_learning.enabled` to `False`.

-##### Step 1: Pre-training with synthetic data:

-Based on the amount of synthetic data used we will setup the no. of iterations in the config.
+Based on the amount of synthetic data used we will set up the no. of iterations in the config.

-For e.g.
+For example,

 ```
 size of dataset: 10k